 Curriculum that Builds the Foundation for Early Learning and Beyond...

-At Tree of Life Early Learning Center, our curriculum and program are led and guided by the Maryland Early Learning Standards and a faith-based curriculum called ABCJesus Loves Me.
-Maryland Early Learning Standards outline the expectations for what children should know in their early stages of development from birth to 8 years old.
+At Tree of Life Early Learning Center, our curriculum and program are led and guided by Teaching Strategies Creative Curriculum and a faith-based curriculum ABCJesus Loves Me.
+The Creative Curriculum and the Teaching Strategies GOLD® help teach children to be independent in their learning and allow the teachers to evaluate the pace and style at which a child learns and accommodate for that.
 These standards are guidelines that will help build the foundation for kindergarten and beyond.
 Standards or milestones are set up into categories called a learning domain.

 Domains for Children Birth through Three Years of Age Include:

 Domains for Children Three through Five Years of Age Include:

 ABC Jesus Loves Me! is a five-level curriculum for children ages one through five.
 This comprehensive program covers Bible, science, reading readiness activities, introductory math, gross and fine motor skills, character traits, self-care and manners, visual perception, music, and art.

 Sign language is taught in Year 1.
 Hands-on activities, movement, reading books, singing, and arts and crafts dominate the activities planned throughout lessons.
 Activities become more academic as students age up.
 The 1 Year Curriculum introduces toddlers to books, Bible stories, songs, animals, sign language, colors, shapes, and the parts of their body.

 The 2 Year Curriculum teaches fingerplays with songs, and children learn the name of their town and state, the letters of the alphabet in order, and counting from 1 through 10.